-- 1. Forest- Definitions.
-Study of various types of forests in the world and in India. - 2.
-Forest products-Major and minor with special reference to Kerala. - 3.
-Influence of forests on environment.
-Consequence of deforestation and industrializationsustainable utilization of bioresources.
+1. Forest- Definitions.
+Study of various types of forests in the world and in India.

-- 1. Agarwal, A. P. 1953.
+2. Forest products-Major and minor with special reference to Kerala.

+3. Influence of forests on environment.
+Consequence of deforestation and industrialization- sustainable utilization of bioresources.

+1. Agarwal A.P.
 Forests in India.
-Oxford & IBH. - 2.
-Gregorv, G. R. 1971.
+Oxford & IBH.

+2. Gregorv G.R.
 Forest products, production, trade and consumption, quantity and value of raw materials requirements.
-Ford foundation, New-Delhi. - 3.
-Puri, G. S. 1983.
+Ford foundation, New-Delhi.

+3. Puri G.S.
 Indian Forest Ecology Vol. 1& 11.
-Oxford & IBH. - 4.
-Champion, G. H. and Seth, S. K. 1968.
+Oxford & IBH.

+4. Champion G.H. and Seth S.K.
 A revised survey of the forest types of India.

-VPBO2PL2: PRACTICALS OF CELL BIOLOGY, MOLECULAR BIOLOGY, BIOPHYSICS, CYTOGENETICS, GENETICS, BIOSTATISTICS, PLANT BREEDING, PLANT ECOLOGY, CONSERVATION BIOLOGY, PHYTOGEOGRAPHY AND FOREST BOTANY (0.5+0.5+0.5+0.5+1+1+0.5+0.5+0.5+0.25 + 0.25= 6 hours per week)
+CP09.
+PRACTICALS OF CELL BIOLOGY, MOLECULAR BIOLOGY, BIOPHYSICS, CYTOGENETICS, (0.5 + 1 + 0.5 + 1 = 3 hours)